-Dinacharya (sometimes also written as Dincharya) is a practice in Indian Ayurvedic medicine that consists of a daily routine that helps to establish balance in one’s constitution.
-The idea behind Dinacharya is that carrying out various daily practices routinely promotes physical and mental balance, self-esteem, discipline, peace, happiness, and longevity.
+Dinacharya is an ancient practice in Indian Ayurvedic Medicine that consists of a daily routine that helps to establish balance in one’s constitution.
+The Sanskrit word Dinacharya is made up by two parts: Din which means “daily” and Charya which means “practice or routine.”

 One of the first structured descriptions of the Dinacharya practice originates in the medical texts from Acharya Sushruta, a famous Indian physician, lovingly called “The Father of Surgery,” who lived somewhere between 800 BC and 600 BC (researchers disagree on the exact period he lived).
 In one of his treatises, Sushruta sums up various activities, and gives instructions of what needs to be done daily to maintain good health.